What is an insulinoma?

 There are few risk factors for insulinomas.
 But, women seem to be affected more often than men.
 Most often, it starts between ages 40 and 60.
 Some genetic diseases can raise your chance of getting an insulinoma.
 They are:

-- Multiple endocrine neoplasia, abnormal tissue growth in the endocrine system
+- Multiple endocrine neoplasia type 1, abnormal tissue growth in the endocrine system

 - Von Hippel-Lindau syndrome, an inherited disease that causes tumors and cysts throughout your body

 - Other genetic syndromes, such as neurofibromatosis type 1 and tuberous sclerosis

 Insulinomas can cause these symptoms:

 If your blood sugar gets too low, you can pass out and even go into a coma.

 How are insulinomas diagnosed?